ursinusdatastructures/Modules/_pages/Graphs/Exercise2.md

               def get_reachable_2_hops(self, u):
                   """
-                  Fill in the set of all vertices that are reachable from u after exactly two hops; that is, v is in this reachable set if there exists some path u->k->v
+                  Fill in the set of all vertices that are reachable from u after one or two hops; that is, v is in this reachable set if there exists some path u->v or u->k->v
                   """
                   reachable = set([])
                   ## TODO: Fill this in